Captive Wildlife Frequently Asked Questions (FAQs)

 Generally, if you find a baby animal it is best to leave it alone.
 Rarely are animals actually orphaned; the parent may be searching for food or observing its young from a distance.
 Do not pick up baby animals or remove them from their natural environment.
 If you come across wildlife you think may be injured or orphaned, you should contact a Permitted Wildlife Rehabilitator in your area.
 If you cannot reach a Permitted Wildlife Rehabilitator, you can also contact the appropriate FWC Regional Office for assistance.

-Animals from the wild (including injured, orphaned, or abandoned native animals) are NEVER eligible to be kept as personal pets in Florida.
+Injured, orphaned, or abandoned native animals are NEVER eligible to be kept as personal pets in Florida.
 Personal pet permits are only issued for animals which are captive bred and are obtained from a legal licensed source.
 Any injured, orphaned, or abandoned animals must be brought to a Permitted Wildlife Rehabilitator for rehabilitation.
 Caring for sick, injured, or orphaned wildlife beyond the time necessary to transport the animal to a Permitted Wildlife Rehabilitator is against the law.

 If the animal is a domestic or feral animal, such as a dog, cat or horse, please contact the nearest Humane Society, Animal Services Office or Animal Control Agency.